Balanced Diffusion-Guided Fusion for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 To illustrate the effectiveness of the proposed BDGF, we conducted a comparative analysis with ten state-of-the-art multimodal classification models.
 AsyFFNet employs an asymmetric neural network with weight-sharing residual blocks for multimodal feature extraction and introduces a channel exchange mechanism with sparse constraints for feature fusion.
 CALC builds a multi-level feature fusion module and a spatial attention-guided discriminator based on CNNs and generative adversarial networks.
 SS-MAE adopts a similar network architecture but incorporates pre-training and masked self-supervised strategies.

 Furthermore, we selected four methods that focus on multi-branch network structures.
 Fusion-HCT and MACN integrate CNNs and transformers to capture both local and global features, introducing innovative attention mechanisms for multimodal feature fusion.
 NCGLF enhances CNN and transformer structures with structural information learning and invertible neural networks.
 UACL proposes a contrastive learning strategy to access reliable multimodal samples.
 In addition, two recent multimodal learning methods based on the multi-scale Mamba structure are included for comparison.
-HLMamba constructs a multimodal Mamba fusion module and introduces a gradient joint algorithm to enhance modal information, while MSFMamba employs spatial, spectral, and fused Mamba branches with a large effective receptive field to achieve multi-scale feature fusion.
+HLMamba constructs a multimodal Mamba fusion module and introduces a gradient joint algorithm to enhance modality information, while MSFMamba employs spatial, spectral, and fused Mamba branches with a large effective receptive field to achieve multi-scale feature fusion.

-The performance of these classification methods is summarized in Tables \ref{Table-a}--\ref{Table-hk}.
-For a visual comparison, the respective segmentation maps of several methods are presented in Figs. 10-13 To further verify the effectiveness of the model on different training samples, we conducted experiments with 60, 80, 120, and 140 labeled samples per class for HSI and SAR classification, and 30, 40, 60, and 70 labeled samples per class for MSI and SAR classification.
-The performance of each method under these settings is illustrated in Fig. 14 Based on these outcomes, the following conclusions can be drawn:
+The performance of these classification methods is summarized in Tables \ref{Table-a}--\ref{Table-b}.
+For a visual comparison, the respective segmentation maps of several methods are presented in Figs. \ref{fig10}-\ref{fig12}.
+Based on these outcomes, the following conclusions can be drawn: \begin{enumerate}

-\begin{enumerate}
+\item Methods that integrate multi-scale and multi-branch architectures for multimodal data fusion exhibit superior classification performance.
+Among these, NCGLF outperforms the two CNN-based methods due to its effective integration of global and local information. \item SS-MAE, which learns multimodal features through a reconstructed pre-training paradigm, achieved suboptimal classification results on the Augsburg and LCZ HK datasets.
+Similarly, MSFMamba, which employs a multi-scale network with Mamba as its core, obtained suboptimal results on the other two datasets. \item Leveraging guidance from robust diffusion features, the proposed BDGF improves collaborative learning of multimodal features across different branches, as evidenced by its highest OA index along with excellent AA and kappa values.
+On the four datasets, BDGF consistently outperforms previous state-of-the-art models by 1.84\%, 0.77\%, 2.19\%, and 0.75\% in OA index, respectively.

+\end{enumerate}